Therapy with Military Families

 This doctoral level course will familiarize students with the concepts, theory, and application of emotion-focused couple therapy.
 Emphasis will be placed on the role attachment and attachment injuries play in couple interaction and how interactional cycles of the relationship are impacted by individual fears, unmet needs, and trauma.

 This course will examine the individual, family, and societal issues pertaining to infidelity and sex addiction.
 Specific methods of assessment and treatment will be studied.
 In addition, attention will be given to the effects of the internet on infidelity and sex addiction.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Post-Master's Certificate in Marriage and Family Therapy tuition and fees in one flat program rate*.
-The only additional cost above your Post-Master's Certificate program rate is books.
-Learn more about the NCU’s Post-Master's Certificate costs below:
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
+Learn more about NCU School of Marriage and Family Science's post-master's certificate costs below:

 - Average Book cost per course: $110

 - Learning Management Fee (one-time per program): $350

 Click here to learn more about payment and financing options.

 *Program rates are subject to change and generally increase at the start of each calendar year.

 Total program costs reflected are calculated based on standard degree program credits exclusive of the program’s potential evaluation track.
 The actual cost of a program is determined based upon the program and track the student enters, transfer credits if any, and other unique student factors.
 For more information: please contact Admissions or refer to the catalog.